pygments/pygments/doc/docs/lexerdevelopment.rst

 You can either define regex flags locally in the regex (``r'(?x)foo bar'``) or globally by adding a `flags` attribute to your lexer class.
 If no attribute is defined, it defaults to `re.MULTILINE`.
-For more informations about regular expression flags see the page about `regular expressions`_ in the Python documentation.
+For more information about regular expression flags see the page about `regular expressions`_ in the Python documentation.